 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Your bodily fluids and tissues may be tested.
 This can be done with: Blood testsBone marrow biopsy

-Images may be taken of your bodily structures.
-This can be done with a CT scan.
+Images may be taken of your bodily structures with a

 HCL is a slow-growing cancer.
 As HCL progresses, treatment may include: